georg-jung/nginx-brotli/README.md

 ## Who is this for?

 Everyone who uses `nginx:latest` but also wants support for brotli compression or serving of `static_resource.css.br`-style files with `brotli_static`.
+Note that currently only `linux/amd64` is supported.
 Take a look at the [`ngx_brotli`](https://github.com/google/ngx_brotli) repository for details about which additional options are available.

 ## How this is done?